by Susan McCarthy

 Or perhaps your parents were so organized that they found it easier to declutter and organize stuff for you.
 And maybe this made you cling to stuff because you used to hate having your possessions disappear on someone else’s whim.
 Or you know what organized looks like, but you have no clue how things get that way.

 Can you list 10 things that you think an organized person does that you don’t do?
-Is there someone you know who is organized and that you could ask them how they stay organized?
+Is there someone you know who is organized and that you could ask how they stay organized?
 Can you select one habit to develop – perhaps cleaning up what you were using (yes, it’s the ‘put away what you were playing with before you pull out more toys’ rule that you may have been told to follow as a kid – both of my parents probably had hoarding disorder and they still insisted on this rule).

 Solution – Depending upon how you like learning – read directions or watch a video – there’s lots of resources available to you.
 However, you don’t have to jump on the bandwagon of the first book or video you encounter.